By developing safety and assistance systems as well as autonomous driving systems, Daimler Truck is improving traffic safety for everyone involved.

 Passive safety systems provide protection for vehicle occupants and other parties involved in an accident if an impact can no longer be prevented beforehand.
 In addition to active restraint systems such as the optional driver’s airbag in trucks and seat belts, a coordinated crash concept based on highly rigid driver’s cabs, in conjunction with energy-absorbing structures in the front section, plays a fundamental role for Daimler Truck.

 The focus is also on minimizing an indirect risk of injury.
-This includes, for example, the design and configuration of components within the cab interior, fire protection and, if necessary, the deactivation of high-voltage on-board electrical systems in vehicles with alternative drives.
+This includes, for example, the design and configuration of components within the cab interior, fire protection and, necessary in case of a crash, the deactivation of high-voltage on-board electrical systems in vehicles with alternative drives.
 Implementation in our vehicles is based on our findings from accident research and product monitoring.

 Another important part of our work is the targeted provision of information to ambulance and recovery services, for example by means of rescue guidelines, cards, and towing brochures.
 Detailed knowledge of our vehicles and their safety systems helps emergency services to get to accident victims more quickly and can thus help to save lives.
 Examples of supporting technical functions in the vehicle include the automatic activation of hazard warning lights and the automatic unlocking of the central locking system after an accident is detected.
 Various measures contribute to increasing the safety of rescue services, such as a high-voltage rescue disconnection point, automatic impact detection, and high-voltage deactivation.

-Daimler Truck is one of the leading truck manufacturers involved in the development of autonomous trucks ("SAE Level 4") with safety-relevant redundant driving systems.
-Autonomous driving is tied to high safety requirements and has the potential to make the traffic of the future much safer.
-Driver assistance systems and safety systems are important driving forces for enabling autonomous driving in the future and reducing the number of accidents.
-In addition, unlike humans, autonomous systems do not become tired or inattentive, thus reducing the risk of an accident.
-At the same time, autonomous trucks can fundamentally enhance the business of our customers and help society cope with the growing volume of freight, especially in times of driver shortages.
+Daimler Truck is one of the leading truck manufacturers in the development of autonomous trucks ("SAE Level 4").
+Autonomous driving goes hand in hand with high safety requirements and has the potential to make the traffic of the future safer.
+Automation software and redundant driving and safety systems are important drivers for enabling autonomous driving in the future and reducing the number of accidents.
+In addition, unlike humans, autonomous systems do not become tired or inattentive and therefore reduce the risk of an accident.
+At the same time, autonomous trucks can fundamentally improve our customers' business and help society to cope with the growing volume of freight, especially in times of driver shortages.

 Our progress so far